kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 *   Introduce new validation tests, test framework and migration test utilities
     * No field can go thru migration without a robust test for the field in question and maintainer review scrutiny which proves that it is validated correctly before the change and after.
     *   Create migration test pattern and utilities which support testing equivalence between hand-written validation and declarative validation (de-risks migration problems)
-*   Introduce featuregate: `DeclarativeValidation` and `DeclarativeValidationTakeover`
+*   Introduce featuregate: `DeclarativeValidation` and `DeclarativeValidationBeta`
     *   Combined allow for safety mechanism in case a mistake is made so that we can safely compare validation errors but have the handwritten validations still be authoritative along the request path.
-Additionally users can turn off Declarative Validation and get back to a healthy validation state if necessary.  (de-risks migration problems)
+Additionally users can turn off Declarative Validation or disable newly enforced rules via the Beta gate and get back to a healthy validation state if necessary.  (de-risks migration problems)
 *   Introduce runtime verification testing which emit
     * `declarative_validation_mismatch_total` metric allowing for tests and users to identify any mismatching validation logic between hand-written and declarative validations.
     * `declarative_validation_panic_total` metric which counts the number of panics (recovered) that occur in declarative validation code as an extra precaution.